 As I watched Matthew’s video of Moe I finally saw exactly what Hank was trying to teach me – ideal swing plane.
 Moe did it in a much easier way.
 Moe matched the address plane of the club exactly with the impact plane of the club.
 Moe’s swing was a Single Plane movement not a two plane movement that I had learned my entire life.
-Watching Moe’s swing simplicity I literally had a “Holy Shit” moment.
+Watching Moe’s swing simplicity, I literally had a “Holy Shit” moment.
 I didn’t fully understand his genius at the time.
 Moe looked different.
 He looked a bit unorthodox and had some major differences in the way he addressed the ball.
 He made swing plane look so simple.

 I didn’t see Moe’s swing as radical.
-It looked to me as thought he simply addressed the club pointing at the ball.
+It looked to me as though he simply addressed the club pointing at the ball.
 It made sense.
 It reduced the amount of unnecessary movement to make hitting a ball simple.

 The next afternoon, Scott and I decided to spend the afternoon hitting a few golf balls at the Hank Haney Golf Center in downtown Dallas – a few miles from the bar.
 I couldn’t wait to try out Moe’s Single Plane version of Swing Plane.